SiSoup/PiiCode/README.md

 * e – Exit Program
 Note 1: Options a, s and m are based on the examples provided by ST.

-For more information about these commands and all of the functionality of the Ls.1 reader please refer to the datasheet which can be found at http://cogniot.eu/wp/nfc-reader/ .
+For more information about these commands and all of the functionality of the PiiCode reader please refer to the datasheet which can be found at http://cogniot.eu/wp/nfc-reader/ .

 # Installation Instructions
 To install the software, follow these simple steps:-